-The reputation and integrity of Homestead Funds, Inc. (the “Fund”) are valuable assets that are vital to the Fund’s success.
+The reputation and integrity of Homestead Funds, Inc. (and Homestead Funds Trust collectively the “Fund”) are valuable assets that are vital to the Fund’s success.
 The Fund’s senior officers are responsible for conducting the Fund’s business in a manner that demonstrates a commitment to the highest standards of integrity.
-The Fund’s senior officers include the principal executive officer, the principal financial officer, comptroller or principal accounting officer, and any person who performs a similar function.
+The Fund’s senior officers are set forth in the appendix to this Senior Officer Code of Ethics (the “Code”), as may be amended from time to time, and include the principal executive officer, the principal financial officer, comptroller or principal accounting officer, and any person who performs a similar function.

 Purposes of the Code

 - To promote honest and ethical conduct by the Fund’s senior officers, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

 - To promote full, fair, accurate, timely and understandable disclosure in reports and documents that the Fund files with or submits to the SEC and in other public communications made by the Fund;

 - To promote compliance with applicable laws, rules and regulations;